 Adjustment for physical characteristics is based on the observation that price per unit varies with size, shape, topography, and related physical attributes.
-After careful examination of each comparable property, including a physical inspection, the physical characteristics of the comparable properties are similar enough so that no adjustment is warranted.
+After careful examination of each comparable property, including a physical inspection, the physical characteristics of the comparable properties are similar enough so that no adjustment is warranted, except as noted herein.